G-Core/product-documentation/documentation/cloud/logging-as-a-service/about-logging-as-a-service.md

 ## What is Managed Logging?

-Managed Logging, also known as LaaS (logging-as-a-service,) is a service that collects and stores logs from both virtual machines and bare metal servers.
+Managed Logging, also known as LaaS (logging-as-a-service,) is a service that collects and stores logs from both Virtual Machines and Bare Metal servers.
 Whether you are using Gcore’s infrastructure or your own server, logging can collect logs from any system.
-You can work with Logging via OpenSearch Dashboards.
+You can work with Managed Logging via OpenSearch Dashboards.

-## How Logging works
+## How Managed Logging works

 1. Install and configure any log shipper that supports Kafka.
 You can use <a href="https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit" target="_blank">Fluent Bit</a>, <a href="https://elastic.co/beats/filebeat" target="_blank">Filebeat</a>, <a href="https://www.elastic.co/logstash" target="_blank">Logstash</a>, or any other log source that can export logs to Kafka, such as a Python application with configured Kafka logger output.
 2. Access the logs via OpenSearch Dashboards.